SENCO Week looks at behavioral, emotional and social development (BESD)

 - creates dangerous situations.

 Children with attention deficit hyperactivity disorder (ADHD) are also included in this group.
-These pupils have three main kinds of problem: overactive behaviour, impulsive behaviour and difficulty in paying attention.
-They often find it difficult to fit in at school and make friends, and while some symptoms, such as attention difficulties, may improve as the child gets older, behavioural problems such as disobedience and aggression may become worse if not addressed.
+These pupils have three main kinds of problem: overactive behavior, impulsive behavior and difficulty in paying attention.
+They often find it difficult to fit in at school and make friends, and while some symptoms, such as attention difficulties, may improve as the child gets older, behavioral problems such as disobedience and aggression may become worse if not addressed.
 Some children have significant problems with concentration and paying attention but are not overactive or impulsive.
 These pupils may be described as having ADD (attention deficit disorder) and can easily be overlooked because they are quiet and dreamy rather than disruptive.
 Medication is sometimes used to help children with ADHD.
 This is controversial, but many parents find that an appropriate prescription (correct dosage is crucial) succeeds in quietening down a child, allowing him to listen and learn more effectively, transforming his life and the lives of other family members.
 BESD needs are also associated with some genetic or biological conditions – such as attachment disorders, Tourette syndrome, fragile X, or autism.
 Similarly, EBD may also be associated with exceptionally high levels of ability: when work is insufficiently challenging, boredom can set in and result in the pupil creating his own ‘entertainment’.

 Why do they misbehave?